dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 ---
 theme: jekyll-theme-hacker
 layout: default
-title: Reducing  inheritance ( and code) with Type Safety using Namespaces
+title: Reducing  Inheritance ( and code) with Type Safety using Namespaces
 date: 2018-01-01 00:00:00
 ---

-# Reducing  inheritance ( and code) with Type Safety using Namespaces
+# Reducing  Inheritance ( and code) with Type Safety using Namespaces

 As Sean Parent has famously said ["Inheritance Is The Base Class of Evil"](https://channel9.msdn.com/Events/GoingNative/2013/Inheritance-Is-The-Base-Class-of-Evil)

 Similarly the C++ Core Guidlines say we should prefer [Concrete and Regular Types](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#SS-concrete)

 This leads us to the alternative of Composition.
-However composition can require more (often repedative) code.
+However Composition can require more (often repedative) code.

 For example consider these three base classes.